chrisjg3/main/paperTrader/README.md

 VERSION HISTORY:
 ```
 1.2 ~ Finally combined the stock adding sections and organized the code!
  Combined the stock adding section with the buying/selling section.
-Now asked for stock once and if it isn't in CSV it is automatically grabbed and added.
+ (Now asked for stock once and if it isn't in CSV it is automatically grabbed and added)
  Added comments to explain the sections in the code
  Helped organize the code a bit more and fix some redundencies.
 ```